With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 Signs and consequences of bleeding

-Common signs of bleeding include dizziness , weakness, shortness of breath, severe thirst, pallor of the skin and mucous membranes, decreased pressure, increased heart rate ( tachycardia ), light-headedness and fainting.
-The severity and rate of development of the listed symptoms is determined by the rate of blood flow.
-Acute blood loss tolerated more difficult than chronic, because in the latter case, the body has time to partially "adapt" to the changes taking place.
+Common signs of bleeding include dizziness , weakness, shortness of breath, severe thirst, pale skin and mucous membranes, decreased blood pressure, increased heart rate ( tachycardia ), presyncope and fainting.
+The severity and rate of development of these symptoms is determined by the rate of bleeding.
+Acute blood loss It is more difficult to tolerate than chronic disease, since in the latter case the body has time to partially “adapt” to the changes taking place.

 Patient complaints: